 The problem is that if you don’t do something to let the user know whether you successfully found their address, it creates a usability problem.
 What if they have an account but registered with a different address?
 You wouldn’t want to just always say that an email is on its way.
 So what can you do?
 Fortunately, the solution is simple.
 You always send an email to the email address provided.
 However, the content of that email changes based on whether a user exists with that email address.
 Your confirmation message displayed on the web page would simply say “An email has been sent to (provided email address) with further instructions.”

 With this approach, it means you’ll need two different emails, one for each scenario.
 The first would be the primary reset email with a URL and the normal instructions.
 The other email would be an explanation that the user account wasn’t found and suggest alternative approaches or ways to contact support for help.

 If the user exists, you send your normal password reset email.
 If the user doesn’t exist, you send a different email explaining that user account was not found and suggesting that they try a different email address.
 The downside of this approach is that the feedback isn’t quite as immediate as displaying a “user not found” message right on the web page, but it makes it impossible for anyone other than the email address owner to enumerate a list of user accounts for a given service.

-This way, your application won't leak the existence of specific usernames or email addresses.
-Only the owner of the email address will receive any details about the password, and anybody looking to uncover existing users will always see the same message and never know whether the account exists or not.
+This way, your application won’t leak the existence of specific usernames or email addresses.
+Only the owner of the email address will receive any details about the password, and anybody who is looking to uncover existing users will always see the same message and never know whether the account exists or not.

 What are the goals of password reset emails? #